 Servers Servers This lists a number of pre-defined Servers, plus any Servers you have defined.
 Details of the selected Server are shown in the "Properties" area.
-Properties Enable Use this to Enable or Disable support for this Server, as required. • If Enabled, any incoming connections will be forwarded to the selected PC. • If Disabled, any incoming connection attempts will be blocked.
+Properties Enable Use this to Enable or Disable support for this Server, as required.
 PC (Server) Select the PC for this Server.
 The PC must be running the appropriate Server software.
 Protocol Select the protocol (TCP or UDP) used by the Server.
 Internal Port No. Enter the port number which the Server software is configured to use.
-External Port No. The port number used by Internet users when connecting to the Server.
+External (WAN) Port No. The port number used by Internet users when connecting to the Server.
 This is normally the same as the Internal Port Number.
 If it is different, this device will perform a "mapping" or "translation" function, allowing the server to use one port address, while clients use a different port address.

 Buttons Defaults This will delete any Servers you have defined, and set the pre- defined Servers to use their default port numbers.
 Disable All This will cause the "Enable" setting of all Virtual Servers to be set OFF.
-Add Add a new entry to the Virtual Server list, using the data shown in the "Properties" area on screen.
+Update Selected Server Update the current Virtual Server entry, using the data shown in the "Properties" area on screen.
+Add as new Server Add a new entry to the Virtual Server list, using the data shown in the "Properties" area on screen.
 The entry selected in the list is ignored, and has no effect.
-Update Update the current Virtual Server entry, using the data shown in the "Properties" area on screen.
 Delete Delete the current Virtual Server entry.
 Note that the pre-defined Servers can not be deleted.
 Only Servers you have defined yourself can be deleted.
 Clear Form Clear all data from the "Properties" area, ready for input of a new Virtual Server entry.